direct-vessel/ebpf-quick/run-ebpf/README.md

 make examples
 ```

 4、Deploy the BPF custom resources for  the paccetti program.
-(Note: **only one ebpf program at one time** can be running on Kubernetes cluster.)
+(Note: currently，**only one ebpf program at one time** can be running on Kubernetes cluster.)

 ```console
 kubectl apply -f pacchetti.yaml